 On-site and Field Workers

-With real-time access, technicians are able to view valuable data such as machine manuals and spare part inventory.
+With real-time access, technicians can view valuable data such as machine manuals and spare part inventory.
 Therefore, when it comes to repairing or servicing equipment, they’ll know every detail about each asset without having to contact the plant owner.
-This data can also be accessed by field service technicians who’re attended to infrastructure with the use of mobile devices.
+This data can also be accessed by field service technicians who attended to infrastructure with the use of mobile devices.

 Other notable users of an EAM system throughout a large manufacturing enterprise include accountancy teams, reliability managers, facility managers, and safety supervisors.

 Without the use of maintenance and management software to produce a holistic view of the company’s entire fixed asset repository, a manufacturer’s operational productivity can begin to suffer.
-There are three typical challenges that are common within the manufacturing industry today.
+Three typical challenges are common within the manufacturing industry today.
 They are:

 Expensive Reactive Maintenace Costs

-Among challenges such as the shorter usable life of assets and safety concerns, reactive maintenance can be damaging to a manufacturer’s bottom line in a number of ways.
-For example, through experiencing unplanned downtime of a machine that is critical for production, operations will be delayed, reputations will be damaged and revenue will be impacted.
+Among challenges such as the shorter usable life of assets and safety concerns, reactive maintenance can be damaging to a manufacturer’s bottom line in several ways.
+For example, by experiencing unplanned downtime of a machine that is critical for production, operations will be delayed, reputations will be damaged and revenue will be impacted.

 An alternative approach that is achieved through collecting asset life cycle data and storing it in a centralised EAM system, is preventive maintenance.
 This is the process of regularly servicing equipment to reduce the likelihood of failure.
 This type of maintenance is built by maintenance managers and performed while equipment is still in working order, effectively reducing machine downtime by 30%-50%.